TriplyDB/Documentation/docs/triply-api/index.md

   }
 }
 ```
+##### Language filtering

-Also, there is support for filtering results based on the language tag.
+Additionally, there is support for filtering results based on the language tag.
 An example is:
 - Linked data:
 ```turtle